skip to main content

 Is the Super Bowl in 4K worth it?

 Watching the Super Bowl in 4K is totally worth it, especially if you already have a large 4K TV.
-While FOX Sports will capture the action in 1080p HDR and upscale it to 4K, the result is still sharper and more vibrant than standard HD.
-The improved resolution and color depth make the on-field action, halftime performances, and commercials look better.
+NBC Sports is producing the game with over 80 cameras and new Weather Applied Metrics technology, all presented in 4K HDR.
+The result is a sharper, more vibrant image with better color depth than standard HD.

+NBCUniversal’s 4K All Day event also means you can test your setup early with the Winter Olympics coverage starting at 7:00 a.m.
+ET.
 Whether you’re analyzing every play or spying on celebrities in the stands, 4K delivers an enhanced viewing experience that’s hard to beat.
-If you have the equipment to support it, watching in 4K is hands down the best way to take in all the Super Bowl spectacle.
+If you have the equipment to support it, watching in 4K is hands down the best way to take in the spectacle of Super Bowl LX.

 Don't miss an update